31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Synthetic mattresses are cheaper, but because they need to be replaced more often, they represent poor value for money over the long term.
 Plus, every replacement means yet another old mattress typically ends up in a landfill.

-What Materials Are Eco-Friendly Mattresses Made From?
+What Mattress Materials Are Sustainable?

 • Organic cotton is used for mattress covers, padding, and quilting in place of regular cotton, nylon, or polyester.
 It provides a breathable, soft, and chemical-free sleeping surface.